 About us

-We have been working since 1999 supporting disabled people, their families, carers and those who work with them to have access to reliable, impartial, accurate and helpful information on the topics and services that matter to them.
+Since 1999 we have been providing disabled people, people with sensory support requirements and those who support them in Scotland with impartial, accurate and helpful information on the topics and services they ask us about.

 Mother and daughter

-Disability Information Scotland helps to guide people through the maze of disability information.
-We offer information via:
+We help to guide people through the maze of disability & sensory support information; you can find information by:

 Our vision

-Disability Information Scotland enable positive change by sharing information on disability when people need it, in a way they want it.
+Sharing information, enabling change: we support positive change by sharing information on disability & sensory support when people need it, in a way they want it.

 Mission statement

 We provide reliable, accurate and accessible information throughout Scotland.
-We develop creative partnerships with other agencies to ensure information is widely distributed, accessible to all and has a positive impact on the lives of disabled people, their families, friends and carers and the people who work with them.
-We work with people to find out what information they need and how they would like it provided.
+We want to ensure that disability & sensory information is accessible to all and has a positive impact on lives.
+We provide information in the way people would like it to be provided.

 Values